 - Magnetic resonance imaging (MRI)

 If your dentist advises that you need images taken with one of these methods, you may want to look into the cost.
 The Radiological Society of North America explains that the cost will depend on which type of imaging you need, where you get the images taken and how much your insurance covers.
-However, the National Association of Dental Plans notes that most dental insurance plans cover the cost of preventive dental X-rays.
+However, most dental insurance plans cover the cost of preventive dental X-rays.

 Cone Beam Computerized Tomography